- What is holistic massage?

 Can I see a copy of my exam paper, after the exam?

 No. It is strict policy not to allow students to see their completed, marked papers.
 MTI doesn’t allow this as an examining body.
 It’s worth remembering that all papers falling between 60% and 67% are automatically second-marked, sometimes third-marked.
 MTI’s reasons for not releasing the completed exam papers are as follows:

 - It is considered best practice (and common educational practice) for the summative, completed script to be withheld from students

 - There are essay questions in the paper, which contain both pure APP and the application of APP theory to massage practice.
 The markers can only award marks for what is actually written, and their interpretation of that written text.
 They have no access to the thought processes behind what is submitted, and what the candidate 'meant' as opposed to what they wrote.
 Disagreements around this can generate hard-to-resolve arguments.
 All our markers have been individually trained, and also teach APP, and MTI considers that they are in the best position to judge and mark such questions

 - The MTI APP papers are recycled in their entirety, which makes it very important that papers aren’t released into the public sphere.
 It would invalidate the paper.

 What if I have a complaint that I’d like to take to MTI?

-MTI expects most student complaints (if there are any) to be resolved at school level.
-Please ask your tutor for a copy of the student complaints procedure, and take into account the Learning Contract and Student Code of Ethics you have signed.
-Please follow the guidance in the Procedure.
-Please do not contact the GCMT or the CNHC – these bodies simply refer the complaint back to MTI.
+MTI expects most student complaints to be resolved at school level following the School's own complaints guidelines.
+If you have a complaint that needs to go to MTI, please ask your tutor for a copy of the MTI Student Complaints Procedure.
+You need to take into account the Learning Contract and Student Code of Ethics you have signed.
+Otherwise, please follow the guidance in the Procedure.
+Please do not contact the GCMT or the CNHC, as these bodies will refer the complaint back to MTI.

 Is there a student clinic offering reduced-price treatments?